localstack/localstack/README.md

 **Note**: From 2020-07-11 onwards, the default image `localstack/localstack` in Docker Hub refers to the "light version", which has some large dependency files like Elasticsearch removed (and lazily downloads them, if required).
 (Note that the `localstack/localstack-light` image alias may get removed in the future).
 In case you need the full set of dependencies, the `localstack/localstack-full` image can be used instead.
 Please also refer to the `USE_LIGHT_IMAGE` configuration below.

+(**Note**: Although it is strongly recommended to use Docker, the infrastructure can also be spun up directly on the host machine using the `--host` startup flag.
+Note that this will require [additional dependencies](#Developing), and is not supported on some operating systems, including Windows.)

 ### Using `docker-compose`

 You can also use the `docker-compose.yml` file from the repository and use this command (currently requires `docker-compose` version 2.1+):